 A6.5 Urban expansion is projected to lead to conversion of cropland leading to losses in food production (high confidence).
 This can result in additional risks to the food system.
-Strategies for reducing these impacts can include urban and peri-urban food production and management of urban expansion, as well as urban green infrastructure that can reduce climate risks in cities (high confidence). {4.9.1, 5.5, 5.6, 6.3, 6.4, 7.5.6} (Figure SPM3)
+Strategies for reducing these impacts can include urban and peri-urban food production and management of urban expansion, as well as urban green infrastructure that can reduce climate risks in cities32 (high confidence). {4.9.1, 5.5, 5.6, 6.3, 6.4, 7.5.6} (Figure SPM3)

-&lt;sup>23 The land systems considered in this report do not include urban ecosystem dynamics in detail.
+32 The land systems considered in this report do not include urban ecosystem dynamics in detail.
 Urban areas, urban expansion, and other urban processes and their relation to land-related processes are extensive, dynamic, and complex.
-Several issues addressed in this report such as population, growth, incomes, food production and consumption, food security, and diets have close relationships with these urban processes.
-Urban areas are also the setting of many processes related to land-use change dynamics, including loss of ecosystem functions and services, that can lead to increased disaster risk.
-Some specific urban issues are assessed in this report.

-Section B - Adaptation and mitigation response options
+B. Adaptation and mitigation response options